ashiklom/pecan.book/users_guide/basic_users_guide/Basic_Users_Guide.md

-### Getting Started I: Background
+### Basic User's Guide

-1. The quickest way to get started is to download the virtual machine.
+1. The quickest way to get started is to vistin our [website](http://pecanproject.github.io/) and click the download tab to get the PecAn Virtual Machine.
 The demo provides instructions to get started on your own machine.
  * [Download Virtual Machine](http://isda.ncsa.illinois.edu/download/index.php?project=PEcAn&sort=category) and optionally convert VM to [[Desktop Machine | VM-Desktop-Conversion]]
  * [Work through Demo](https://ebi-forecast.igb.illinois.edu/redmine/documents/27)
 2. Create Accounts